cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 In order to make use of AccelerateWP Premium Object Caching feature, the loaded Redis extension is required for the end-user's website.
 End-user will not be able to activate the Object Caching feature until Redis extension configuration is incomplete.

-Corresponding incompatibility warning will be displayed in cPanel User interface:
+Corresponding incompatibility warning will be displayed in control panel's User interface:

 ![](/images/AWPNoRedis.png)